Fall Enrichment Program (FEP)

 Whether you accept or not, it is very important that you contact Membership & Education Specialist, Jasmin Clark, firstname.lastname@example.org, to update her on your progress.
 If you accept the internship, you will then need to begin planning your travel and housing.

 In most cases, acceptance of an FEP internship means moving to another town or city for the summer.
 It is very rare that you will be placed for an internship close to your current school or residence.

 You will know, in advance, where the internship is located, before you interview for it with the host site.
-That will give you time to poll your resources and see if a move for the summer is workable for you.
+That will give you time to get your resources together and see if a move for the summer is workable for you.

 You will also be expected to locate your own housing near the host site.
 Your preceptor and the Education Specialist will not do that for you.
 Please keep housing in mind, when you are considering accepting a summer internship.

 Past students have successfully located housing by using some of these strategies: